-- 1. This Arctic wolf ambassador is Wild Spirit - Wolf Sanctuary's resident DIVA - 6.
-Adult grey wolves do not possess this eye - 7.
-One of the truly monogamous mammals - 10.
-The scientific order in which all the Wild
+- 1. This Arctic wolf ambassador is Wild Spirit Wolf Sanctuary's resident DIVA

+- 2. Our rescue named after a Greek god

+- 3. Azteca's scientific name

+- 5. This canid is not a hybrid

+- 6. Adult grey wolves do not possess this eye

+- 7. One of the truly monogamous mammals 8.
+One of the sub-species of the grey wolf

+- 9. This canid species cannot bark

+- 10. The scientific order in which all the Wild Spirit Wolf Sanctuary rescues are classified

+- 16. Our youngest rescue